Fall photoshoot tips

 They say autumn is the master of fog.
 But it’s not the fog you’re looking for here!
 It’s that early morning mist that you really want for your photo session.
 Not as thick as fog, mist still allows for good visibility and compensates for the warm colours of nature with a cool touch.
 Mornings are already magical, and if you capture that mist in the air, you’re sure to give your photos a sense of mystery worthy of a fairytale. 💫

-We’re not saying that cloudy or rainy days don’t work.
-They do!
-And they build that cozy and moody vibe that makes for a great photoshoot. 🌧
+If you’re stuck with a cloudy or rainy day, don’t cancel your shoot!
+Gloomy weather builds that cozy and moody vibe that makes for a great photoshoot. 🌧

 Photo: Flytographer in Boston.
-Amy and their family capture memories in Boston with a fall photoshoot.
+Amy and family capture memories in Boston with a fall photoshoot.

 Shine in the golden hour

-We’ve talked about the golden hour before, but that’s because it’s simply the perfect backlight for portrait photography.
+Golden hour is simply the perfect time for portrait photography.
 In autumn, you don’t need to wake up super early to catch the sunrise or wait too long for it to come down.
-The much sought-after golden effect is easier to get this season.
+The sought-after golden effect is easier to get this season.
 This light flatters your skin and intensifies the natural festival of colours.
-What could be more suitable for the thrilling autumnal background?
 But be aware — the sun moves fast at this time, and light conditions change quickly.

 Autumn happens at different times depending on where in the world you are, which makes a difference whether you’re planning your photoshoot in Valparaiso or Tokyo, for example.
-But any portrait photographer will say that one thing remains the same: the best time to schedule your photoshoot is right when colours start to change but most leaves haven’t yet fallen.
+But any portrait photographer will agree that the best time to schedule your photoshoot is right when fall colours start to change but most leaves haven’t yet dropped.

 It may seem obvious that a great place for an autumn photoshoot is anywhere you can feature the season’s brilliant hues in the background.
 But there’s much more to it than that.
-Different settings tell different stories and evoke different emotions, and it’s not all about outdoor portraits, after all.
+Different settings tell different stories and evoke different emotions for your family photos.